-Let’s start off with a very basic command, that is to check the date and time via the terminal.
-Aptly named date, the command displays the date and the current time in 24-hour format along with your timezone.
-Type in the following in your terminal to check it for yourself.
+Let’s start with a very basic command that is to check the date and time via the terminal.
+Aptly named date, the command displays the date and the current time in the 24-hour format along with your timezone.
+Please type in the following in your terminal to check it for yourself.

-The most basic thing that we as users do on an OS is moving around from one folder to another.
+An essential thing that we, as users, do on an OS is moving around from one folder to another.
 So let’s learn how to do that on the terminal using a set of commands meant for that purpose.

 - pwd – Before we start jumping around from one folder to another, let us learn how to find out which folder we are currently in.
 You can do that using the pwd command.
 It stands for Print Working Directory.
 Just type in the command as follows and check out the result.

-By default, ls will only list out the filenames, in order to get details about every file you can use the -l option along with ls as follows.
+By default, ls will only list out the filenames, to get details about every file you can use the -l option along with ls as follows.

-As you can see, this option along with ls has printed a bunch more information on each file which includes file mode, number of links, owner name, group name, number of bytes in the file, abbreviated month, day-of-month file was last modified, hour file last modified, minute file last modified, and the pathname.
-I know most of it may not make sense right now but don’t worry all you need to know right now is that every command comes with a bunch of options you can plug in, to fine tune the results returned.
+As you can see, this option along with ls has printed a bunch more information on each file which includes file mode, number of links, owner name, group name, number of bytes in the file, abbreviated month, the day-of-month file was last modified, hour file last modified, minute file last modified, and the pathname.
+I know most of it may not make sense right now, but don’t worry.
+All you need to know right now is that every command comes with a bunch of options you can plug in, to fine-tune the results returned.

 - cd – Now that we are familiar with how to list files and check our current directory, let’s go over how to switch between directories.
 The command cd stands for Change Directory and is used as follows.
 If you are inside a directory and have more directories inside it, you can go into a sub-directory as follows.